-Site performance by the Company in the 2019-2020 monitoring period had been compliant across all consent related requirements.
+Site performance by the Company in the 2020-2021 monitoring period had been compliant across all consent related requirements.
 Water abstraction was undertaken and no exceedance was reported with respect to maximum daily extractable volumes.
-The Company drew less water than the previous monitoring period, with only 36.4% of the total annual allowance utilised and reduction of 366,395 m3 when compared to the 2018-2019 monitoring period.
+The Company drew slightly more water (5,530 m3) than the previous monitoring period.
+However, this was only 36.8% of their total annual allowance.

 Discharge monitoring of effluent and stormwater was undertaken by the Company and reported monthly to the Council.
 The monthly reports were found to be compliant with consent conditions.
 Inter-laboratory sample analysis were also undertaken on two occasions this monitoring period and the results indicated good agreement across parameters.
-Some variation was observed, however gaining accuracy at low concentrations does present its own difficulties and considering the low concentrations of target parameters the variations do not indicate a cause for concern.
-However, continued calibration of key instruments is encouraged.
+Some variation was observed, but did not indicate a cause for concern when considered in context of detection limits and uncertainty of measurement at low concentrations.
+Continued calibration of key instruments is encouraged as well as participation in inter-laboratory comparison procedures.

-Communication between the Company and the Council is regular and open in the form of monthly reports, inspections and monitoring requirements.
+Communication between the Company and the Council is regular and open during inspections as well as throughout the monitoring period.
+This also includes when discussing monitoring requirements, operational adjustments and equipment malfunctions.

-Inspections of the site had indicated the site appears to be well managed with housekeeping prevalent across all areas.
+Inspections indicated that the site was well managed with good housekeeping apparent across all areas.
 This included chemical storage areas, catch basins and discharge locations.